carlosmunoz/zanata-wiki/Selenium-Web-Driver-Automated-Tests.md

 [Acceptance test specification for java](http://www.concordion.org)

 ##### Why do we use it?
-We want our test become our documentation.
+We want our tests to become our documentation.

-### Structure of Zanata server/functional-test
+### Structure of Zanata server/functional-test module
 * src/main/java/org/zanata/page/**/*Page.java
     * all the web driver mapped page objects.
 * src/main/java/org/zanata/page/WebDriverFactory.java
     * this is the factor to create a singleton web driver instance to use.
-It will read in a properties file and based on the value it will create different driver (i.e. firefox, chrome, htmlunit).
+It will read in a properties file and based on the value it will create different driver (i.e. firefox, chrome, htmlUnit).
 * src/main/java/org/zanata/workflow/*.*.java
     * these mapped to actual Zanata workflow.
 It encapsulate common page interactions.
 * src/test/java/org/zanata/concordion
     * concordion extensions
+* src/test/java/org/zanata/feature/*TestSuite.java
+    * Top level test suite and Categories
 * src/test/java/org/zanata/feature/**/*Test*.java
-    * tests run by concordion junit runner that uses web driver to perform our automated tests
+    * tests run by concordion and junit runners that use web driver to perform our automated tests
 * src/test/resources/concordion/org/zanata/feature/**/*.html
     * concordion specifications
 * src/test/resources/setup.properties